This is the multi-page printable view of this section. Click here to print.

 verbose ENDOR_LOG_VERBOSE Enable verbose logging.

-version Display the endorctl client version.
+version Not applicable Display the endorctl client version.

 Set endorctl environment variables